-Active and Available Inventory (A&AI) provides real-time views of a system's resources, services, products and their relationships with each other.
-The views provided by A&AI relate data managed by multiple ONAP instances, Business Support Systems (BSS), Operation Support Systems (OSS), and network applications to form a "top to bottom" view ranging from the products end-users buy, to the resources that form the raw material for creating the products.
+Active and Available Inventory (A&AI) provides real-time views of a system's resources, services, products and their relationships with each other, and in Casablanca it also retains a historical view.
+The views provided by A&AI relate data managed by multiple ONAP instances, Business Support Systems (BSS), Operation Support Systems (OSS), and network applications to form a "top to bottom" view ranging from the products end users buy, to the resources that form the raw material for creating the products.
 A&AI not only forms a registry of products, services, and resources, it also maintains up-to-date views of the relationships between these inventory items.